 We provide our stockholders with the opportunity to cast an annual advisory vote to approve our executive compensation program (referred to as a "say-on-pay vote").
-At our annual meeting of stockholders held in June 2021, approximately 97% of the votes cast on the say-on-pay proposal were voted in favor of the proposal.
-After considering the 2021 say-on-pay vote, the Organization and Compensation Committee reaffirmed the design and elements and did not, in response to the 2021 say-on-pay vote, make any changes to our executive compensation program.
+At our annual meeting of stockholders held in June 2022, approximately 83% of the votes present or represented voted in favor of the proposal.
+After considering the 2022 say-on-pay vote, the Organization and Compensation Committee reaffirmed the design and elements of our executive compensation program.
+As noted above, however, no executive received any new equity grant or merit increase to base cash compensation as part of our annual performance review process in 2022.
 The board of directors and the Organization and Compensation Committee will continue to consider the outcome of our say-on-pay proposals and direct stockholder feedback when making future compensation decisions for the NEOs.